Auctions are a popular method of selling property, particularly when

 - the location is in high demand.

-A reserve price must be set by the vendor in writing before auction day.
-This is the lowest amount they would sell the property for.
+A reserve price acceptable to the vendor must be set in writing by the vendor before the auction starts.
+This is the lowest amount they would sell the property for and cannot be more than 10% of the minimum acceptable selling price.
 It isn't made known to bidders and the vendor can decide to lower this amount if the price isn't met at auction.

 If the bidding doesn't reach the reserve price the vendor may choose to:

 - lower their reserve price and accept the highest bid made

 - hold over the auction to allow negotiation over the selling price with the highest bidder

 If a property is passed in, the vendor can decide to sell the property through private treaty instead.